-The thing that's nice about this, compared to last time is that there is very little bullshit with this method.
+The thing that's nice about this, compared to last time is that there is very little hiccups with this method.
 No locally hosted RTMP servers or anything like that.
-The only bullshit, and I barely call it bullshit, is that you have to add an audio delay.
+The only crap, and I barely call it crap, is that you have to add an audio delay.

 Here are some samples captured in OBS with the settings described above.
 YouTube obviously compresses them a little but they should give you an idea (they weren't lossless to begin with as they're captured with just 6000 Kbps and x264 preset=veryfast, this is especially noticable in F-Zero GX):

 (The Avermedia LGP Lite is only a HDMI capture card, so I use a Framemeister to be able to capture older consoles.)